LucasMeldrum/CART470_CapstoneProject/DesignProcessJournal/Maya'sProcessJournal2.md

 ## How Comments Become Actionable Design Concepts
 With these comments in mind, we brainstormed the next iteration of this application.
 Ideally, the next form would be fully functioning using the API calling and database management functions we were able to rudimentarily install in our implemented version.

+_1. What worked well:_
+  - Long-term statistics and the multiple graphs per time period
+  - General privacy settings for sharing
+  - Highlighting statistics that users were most interested in (Pickups, Monthly, Total Time per Week), instead of guessing what we think they want to see
+  - Balancing graphs to have just enough information on them to make them completely understandable without overcrowding the page.
+Also using visuals from graphs that users are used to (the Apple IOS Screen Time bar graph) to play on visual information that users already have in their brains.
+This makes for quicker deciphering.
+_2. What needs to be changed:_
+  - The statistics page can be further iterated on.
+It does not seem like we have gotten to the heart of what users really would like to see on this screen.
+They like being able to see statistics in the long term, but seem to care more about seeing a change over time or an average amount of time spent.
+These times could potentially translate into statistics like "How much time have you spent playing video games instead of learning a new language" or other 'Insights' that give people more perspective-- rather than just numbers.
+  - Increasing the ability to share and compare statistics seems like a way we could get users talking about the app more.
+The point of the app is NOT to generate traction or money, but it IS supposed to get young people talking to each other about how much time they spend on their phones and the actual cost of that.
+One of our interviewers expressed a desire to be able to see insights that compared long-term statistics of her and her friends.
+This desire led us to believe that doubling down on the social aspect of this design could increase the number of users discussing their addiction and ultimately increase awareness and accountability.
+  - Actual implementation would be a definite necessity in the further creation of this app.
+We would need to do further testing on the database implementation since we have the API already set up.
+We would also need to do more research into how information can be stored locally long-term on a user's device.
+The UI implementation was not difficult however, in order to accurately show all the design changes we made we were not able to make a fully functioning UI.